hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 The original reason for introducing BN was to alleviate the so-called _internal covariate shift_, i.e. the change of distributions as the network updates.
 More recent research has pointed out, however, that internal covariate shift does not necessarily deteriorate learning dynamics ([Santurkar et al., 2018](#santurkar18how)).
-Apparently, [Ioffe & Szegedy (2015)](#ioffe15batchnorm) also realized that simply normalising the signal does not suffice to achieve good performance:
+Apparently, [Ioffe & Szegedy (2015)](#ioffe15batchnorm) also realized that simply normalizing the signal does not suffice to achieve good performance:

  > [...] the model blows up when the normalization parameters are computed outside the gradient descent step.